Update: ‘Release Date’ section updated.

 No fancy digital outside mirrors

 The Mercedes EQE SUV would not have digital rearview mirrors.
-Daimler isn’t sold on the idea of digital outside rearview mirrors in cars yet.
-So, it is unlikely that the Mercedes EQE SUV and other Mercedes electric car models would feature virtual mirrors like the Audi e-tron or the Genesis GV60 luxury electric SUVs.
+It is unlikely that the Mercedes EQE SUV and other Mercedes electric car model would feature virtual mirrors like the Audi e-tron or the Genesis GV60 luxury electric SUVs.

 Speaking to Autocar, Gorden Wagener, Chief Design Officer, Daimler, said that digital mirrors aren’t a smart idea.
 Conventional mirrors give the driver a direct response, and while digital mirrors are aerodynamically efficient, they eat up a lot of power.
 Digital mirrors don’t make sense, especially on electric cars, because of their high energy consumption, he said.
 Perhaps when electric car batteries evolve to get very powerful, Mercedes could revisit the decision.